7 Holiday Prep Tasks to Do Right Now (So You Can Enjoy the Holiday Season)

 2. Design and order your holiday cards (if you’re sending them).

-The thoughtful act of sending holiday cards can become more of a chore if you wait until the very last minute to order them (I know from experience).
+The thoughtful act of sending holiday cards can become a chore if you wait until the very last minute to order them (I know from experience).
+It can be frustrating to scramble through limited options and rush the process.
 Save yourself the stress later on and order holiday cards early this year.
 I would suggest ordering them by mid-November and sending them in the first week of December.
+Plan ahead, choose the perfect design for you, and make this year’s holiday card-sending experience a delightful one!

 3. Decide on the holiday decor you want to get this year (if any!).

+Dig out your box(es) of holiday decor from last year and assess what you need (if anything) for this holiday season.
+I highly recommend investing in pieces that you can reuse year after year.
 If you are just beginning to collect your holiday decorations, I would recommend starting where you get the most bang for your buck, which in my opinion is greenery.
-It instantly adds a holiday vibe to any space, with or without any other additional decorations.
-I’ll be sharing my holiday decor picks on the blog early next week!
+Whether it’s a lush wreath on the front door, garlands draped along the staircase, or a beautiful centerpiece for the dining table, it instantly adds a holiday vibe to any space, with or without additional decorations.

 4. Buy a few wrapping supplies.

-There will be plenty of wrapping supplies available all throughout the holiday season.
+There will be plenty of wrapping supplies available throughout the holiday season, from gift bags to wrapping paper to gift tags.
 But if you’re going for a specific aesthetic and want wrapping accouterments from certain collections that tend to sell out (I’m looking at you, Heath & Hand With Magnolia), consider buying it early.
 I like to shop for ribbons at party supply stores like Litin’s because you can often get a ton of them for a low price!

 5. Stock up on decorating essentials.

-Not having the proper decorating tools can make decorating super aggravating, so while it’s not the sexiest thing to spend your money on, it’s going to save you the headache of falling wreaths and precariously-palaced garland… I speak from experience!
+Not having the proper decorating tools can make decorating super aggravating.
+While it’s not the sexiest thing to spend your money on, it’s going to save you the headache of falling wreaths and precariously-palaced garland… I speak from experience!

 6. Start making gifting lists.

-Set aside a few minutes to brainstorm gift ideas for each person on your list, considering their hobbies and personal interests as you do.
+To ensure you find the perfect gifts for friends and family members, set aside a few minutes to brainstorm gift ideas for each person on your list, considering their hobbies and personal interests as you do.
 If you find yourself coming up empty, do not hesitate to reach out to the giftee!
 I think it’s perfectly okay to send them a short Q&A to help get your wheels turning.
+By gathering more details, you’ll have a better chance of coming up with thoughtful and personalized gift ideas.
 Questions could include:

 • What’s a hobby you want to pick up?